hyperbrowser/genomic-hyperbrowser/README.md

 An overview of the methods are available from [StaticFile.html]  (https://rawgit.com/elixir-no-nels/proto/proto_dev/static/proto/html/StaticFile.html), but not yet with detailed documentation.

-#### Running `R` code
+#### Running R code
 Galaxy ProTo includes support for running `R` code via the `rpy2` Python package.
-If `R` is available when starting up Galaxy ProTo, `rpy2` is automatically installed. `R` is an optional dependency.
-In addition to the standard `rpy2` setup, Galaxy ProTo includes advanced autoconversion setup that automatically converts standard Python object (lists, vectors, dicts) and `NumPy` objects (arrays, matrices, scalars) to the corresponding `R` objects, and vice-versa.
+If `R` is available when starting up Galaxy ProTo, `rpy2` is automatically installed.
+However, `R` is not a mandatory dependency for Galaxy ProTo; the rest of the functionality still works without `R` installed.

+In addition to the standard `rpy2` setup, Galaxy ProTo includes advanced autoconversion setup that automatically converts standard Python object (lists, vectors, dicts) and `NumPy` objects (arrays, matrices, scalars) into the corresponding `R` objects, and vice-versa.
 In almost all cases, no extra thought needs to be put on conversion, just include the parameters that feels natural, in stark contrast to the default `rpy2` setup.

-To run `R` code, just import `from proto.RSetup import r`.
-In order to install R libraries into the virtualenv that Galaxy runs within, just add the name of the library into the [r-packages.txt file] (proto/lib/galaxy/dependencies/r-packages.txt), and restart Galaxy ProTo.
+To run `R` code, just import `from proto.RSetup import r` (or `robjects`), and follow the documentation of the [rpy2] (http://rpy2.readthedocs.io/) library.
+In order to install R libraries into the virtualenv that Galaxy runs within, just add the name of the library into the [r-packages.txt file] (lib/galaxy/dependencies/r-packages.txt), and restart Galaxy ProTo.

-Here is an example that creates a `R` histogram plot as an extra file, linked to from the main HTML output file (using also [HtmlCore] (#html-output) and [GalaxyRunSpecificFile] (#extra-output-files-linked-from-the-main-html-output)):
+Here follows an example (in the `execute()` method) that creates a `R` histogram plot as an extra file, linked to from the main HTML output file.
+(The example also makes use of the [HtmlCore] (#html-output) and [GalaxyRunSpecificFile] (#extra-output-files-linked-from-the-main-html-output) classes.):

 ```
 from proto.HtmlCore import HtmlCore